cdedwards40/pacman/README.md

 # PacMen

-A game where the user can add multiple PacMen and watch them bounce around the window.
+A game where the user can add multiple PacMen and watch them bounce both vertically and horizontally around the window.

 ## Installation